catherinehulshof/Fall2019-biology/exercises/Capstone-cocoli-data-exploration-R.md

    `figures` folder in your project.
 2. [Basal area](https://en.wikipedia.org/wiki/Basal_area) is a common measure in forest management and ecology.
-It is the sum of the cross-sectional areas of all of the trees occuring in some area and can be calculated as the sum of 0.00007854 * DBH^2 over all of the trees.
+It is the sum of the cross-sectional areas of all of the trees occurring in some area and can be calculated as the sum of 0.00007854 * DBH^2 over all of the trees.
 To look at how basal area varies across the site divide the site into 100 m^2 sample regions (10 x 10 m cells) and determining the total basal area in each region.
 I.e., take all of the